 Not all homicides are crimes.
 However, all killings of humans are included in the homicide definition.
 Many homicides, such as murder and manslaughter, violate criminal laws.
 Others, such as a killing committed in justified self-defense, are not criminal.
 Illegal killings range from manslaughter to murder, with multiple degrees of each representing the gravity of the crime.

 Read on to learn more about homicide definitions, when a homicide is not considered a crime, and when one could face civil liability for a wrongful death.

 First degree murder is the most serious criminal homicide.
 Typically, first degree murder is both intentional and premeditated.
 Premeditated can mean anything from a long time plan to kill the victim, to a shorter term plan.
 The intent of the accused murderer does not need to be focused on the actual victim.
 If someone planned on killing one victim, but by accident kills someone else, the murder is still intentional and premeditated meaning a first degree murder charge.
-Here is more information about your state's first degree murder laws.

 Related Wrongful Death Claims

 No matter where a homicide falls on the criminal spectrum, it may also bring a civil lawsuit for wrongful death.
 In the case of a homicide, the family of the victim may sue the alleged perpetrator to collect damages for that person causing the death of their loved one.
 While wrongful death lawsuits offer monetary results rather than criminal punishment, they also have a much lower standard of proof than the criminal standard of guilt beyond a reasonable doubt.

 Questions About Homicide Definitions or Other Criminal Laws?
 Get Legal Help Today